Kobe Bryant widow awarded $16M in trial over crash photos - WHIZ News

 The nine jurors unanimously agreed with Vanessa Bryant and her attorneys that the photos invaded her privacy and caused emotional distress.
 She cried quietly as it was read.

 The jury deliberated 4 1/2 hours before reaching the verdict on Kobe Bryant Day, which is celebrated in LA on Aug.
 24 because it represents his jersey numbers — 8 and 24 — and is the day after his birthday.
-Tuesday would have been Bryant’s 44th birthday.
+He would have turned 44 on Tuesday.

+After the verdict, Vanessa Bryant posted a photo on Instagram of herself with her husband and daughter.

+“All for you!” the caption read.
+“I love you!
+JUSTICE for Kobe and Gigi!”

 An attorney for the county declined comment on the verdict outside the courtroom.